Make your voice heard

 - include your home address, to be sure your representative knows you are from their state or district (this is not always apparent from your email address)

-- The University of North Texas Library offers this page of tips: "How to Write a Letter to Your Legislator"
+- The University of North Texas Library offers this page of tips for government research and writing, including a box entitled "Letters to Government Officials"

 - and the American Library Association's PDF "Library Advocate's Handbook" includes a section on "Dealing with Legislators"